soorajtom/lwip-hurd-doc/Files/port/netif/hurdtunif.c.md

 * The caller credentials are checked.
 If not valid, returns with `EOPNOTSUPP`.
 * Checks if the openmode is set to `O_WRITE`.
 If not, returns with `EBADF`.
 * Checks if the port class is correct.
-* Memory is allocated for the pbuff.
+* Memory is allocated for the pbuf.
-* The data is copied onto the pbuff chain.
+* The data is copied onto the pbuf chain.
 * The input function of the interface is called to pass it to the stack.

 #### trivfs_S_io_readable() ####